 REDD+ project nesting would provide multiple benefits for projects as well as national governments, local communities and forests by:

 - Enabling projects to efficiently drive private sector finance to high-impact, on-the-ground mitigation that goes beyond what government policies and programs can tackle alone; this, in turn, will benefit and empower local communities to protect the high-threat forests they depend on.

 - Supporting the development and implementation of government-led REDD+ programs and helping countries to meet post-2020 commitments while enabling greater greenhouse gas (GHG) mitigation ambitions;

 - Providing a pathway for projects to be transparently and robustly aligned with national REDD+ reference levels and other REDD+ program elements, which will allow these projects to be accepted much more readily into emerging market mechanisms (such as the Carbon Offsetting and Reduction Scheme for International Aviation, CORSIA), and provide longer-term financing certainty.

-The REDD+ nesting concepts that we are considering would support projects in cases where a government reference level has been established under the UN Framework Convention on Climate Change (UNFCCC) or other GHG program (i.e., not JNR) and also where there is no government reference level.
+The REDD+ nesting concepts that were considered would support projects in cases where a government reference level has been established under the UN Framework Convention on Climate Change (UNFCCC) or other GHG program (i.e., not JNR) and also where there is no government reference level.

-The consultation will run for 60 days, ending on 31 January 2020.
-After the consultation, we’ll use your input and feedback to develop proposals on specific requirements to address issues raised; we anticipate holding a second public consultation in early 2020.
+The 60 day consultation ran from 2 December 2019 through 31 January 2020.
+After the consultation, we used your input and feedback to develop proposals on specific requirements to address issues raised.

-Please provide comments in any form (English or Spanish), including via email or by preparing formal documents, and send those to email@example.com by 31 January 2020, including your name, organization and contact information.
+Comments were accepted in any form (English or Spanish), including via email or by preparing formal documents, and sent to firstname.lastname@example.org by 31 January 2020, including name, organization and contact information.

 Verra held two webinars introducing this public consultation.